Leaving the University

 If you resign, retire or are terminated with 30 or 60 days notice, you will receive your final paycheck on the next regularly-scheduled pay date.

 If you are terminated with cause, you will receive your paycheck after the Payroll Office has received notice from the department of immediate termination.
 All leave must be entered before your total compensation can be paid.
-Final paychecks will not be automatically deposited into an account; go to the Cashier’s Office in Arkansas Union 214 to pick up a paper check.
-Contact HR at 479-575-6204 to find out when the check is available.
+Final paychecks will be mailed to your address on record in the BASIS system.
+Contact HR at 479-575-6204 if you have any questions about your final paycheck.

 To ensure receipt of Form W-2 for income tax purposes, contact the Payroll Office and provide a correct home mailing address on or before December 31.